Robert Dollar

-Robert Dollar, also known as Captain Robert Dollar (1844–1932), was a Scots-American industrialist born in Bainsford, Falkirk, Scotland.
+Robert Dollar, also known as Captain Robert Dollar (1844–1932), was a Scottish-American industrialist born in Bainsford, Falkirk, Scotland.
 The title "Captain" was honorary and he was called the "Grand Old Man of the Pacific".
 Both were bestowed after his entry into the shipping industry.
 Dollar became a lumber baron, shipping magnate, philanthropist; he was also a Freemason.
 His biography and an extensive introduction by him is contained within the book, Men Who Are Making the West 1923.

-California Governor James Rolph, Jr. said at the time of his death, "Robert Dollar has done more in his lifetime to spread the American flag on the high seas than any man in this country."
+California Governor James Rolph Jr. said at the time of his death, "Robert Dollar has done more in his lifetime to spread the American flag on the high seas than any man in this country."
 He made the cover of Time magazine on 19 March 1928, with several writings concerning his business', and was given a long obituary in the 23 May 1932, issue.

 Childhood

 He was born on 20 March 1844, to William Dollar and Mary Melville.
 He had two younger brothers, John and James.
 His mother died in 1853, and Robert dropped out of school and worked in a machine shop and then as an errand boy for a lumber shipping company to help support the family.
 After the death of Robert's mother, his father married a servant girl named Mary Easton, and in 1857 they had a daughter, also named Mary, and in 1858 a son named William.
 Shortly afterwards, the family emigrated to Canada.
 Robert began working at a lumber camp as a cook's helper when he was 14 years old, and later found work in a barrel stave factory.
 He learned French, and worked his way up to doing the camp accounting.

 In 1861, Robert held his first real job as a logger.
 He had the task of driving the logs down the river to the mill.
 There were no roads so all travel was by water.
 Logging took place some distance from the mill, so running the logs could take about three months.
 In 1866, Robert began to keep a diary, which he continued until 1918; thus, he was able to write his memoirs in later years and tell the vivid tales of logging in Canada.
 For example, "The first three or four days I couldn't 'keep my feet' and spent more time in the water than out of it.
 But experience is the best teacher and I soon learned to stay on top of the logs."
 Dollar worked in logging camps in the forests of Canada and the Upper Peninsula of Michigan.